abhinavnandekar27/abhinavnandekar27/README.md

 - 👋 Hi, I’m @abhinavnandekar27
-- 👀 I’m interested in solving real world problem using tech.
+- 👀 I’m interested in solving real world problems using tech.
 - 🌱 I’m currently learning Data Analysis and AI.
 - 💞️ I’m looking to collaborate on Software development projects.
 - ⚡ Fun fact: Funny, creative and out of the box thinker.